ionic-team/ionic-site/_posts/2015-02-23-ionic-in-action-book.markdown

 Since the examples leverage Ionic’s components almost exclusively, there isn’t much that I needed to do to support each platform in the examples.
 The beauty of Ionic components, such as the tabs component, is that Ionic will identify the platform and adapt the style appropriately.

-That said, this is extremely important and is covered in the advanced topics chapter.
+That said, this topic is extremely important and is covered in the advanced topics chapter.
 When you start to design your own interface elements or modify the default ones, it is critical to preview your app in multiple platforms.
 The book covers techniques to allow you to target a platform, such as you want to use the action sheet in iOS and the popover in Android.
 Developers should spend time familiarizing themselves with the interface guidelines for both platforms and make decisions about what to use, because it ultimately helps users.

 <b>Why do will Ionic users learn from this book?</b>